VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Implementation

+After deriving a \vcr{} public key, the background script either includes this in the next request header sent to the server, or sends a \texttt{POST} request to a separate server-defined \vcr{} \wrapper{} request endpoint (we implemented the latter).
+The server then responds with a newly generated \wrapper.

 The background script then stores the server-returned \wrapper{} along with the key derivation path.
-Since we generate a new \wrapper{} for each session, the number of stored \wrapper{s} may become quite large depending on how many new sessions the client establishes (although note that the number of \wrapper{s} is less than or equal to the number of cookies the client must store, so this is not infeasible).
-To improve the efficiency of searching for a particular client id cookie, we use a hashmap of client id cookies and their corresponding \wrapper info.
-We also store the \texttt{URL} of the website and the time of the visit alongside the \wrapper{} to assist clients in selecting the session for which they wish to create a \vcr{}.

-The background script can store this data using any available storage service.
-For example, to commit this data to the local device, we used the local storage API ({\texttt{chrome.storage.local}).
-However, other storage services could also be used, such as Google Chrome's synced storage API ({\texttt{chrome.storage.sync}) which would allow clients to synchronize \sys{} data between different devices.\footnote{Although we experimented with this option, we found that Chrome synced storage currently imposes a limit on the amount of data that can be stored at any given time.}
+Since we generate a new one for each session, the number of stored \wrapper{s} may grow large, depending on how many new sessions the client establishes.
+However, the storage overhead of the \wrapper{s} is not significant, as the number of \wrapper{s} is at most the same as the number of cookies the client must store (see Section~\ref{sec:storage_eval} for client-side storage evaluation).
+To improve efficiency of searching for a client id cookie, we use a hashmap of client id cookies and their corresponding \wrapper{} information.
+We also store the URL of the website and the time of the visit alongside the \wrapper{} to assist clients when selecting a session during \vcr{} issuance.
+The background script can store this data using any storage service.
+Our implementation uses the local storage API (\texttt{chrome.storage.local}).
+Other choices include cloud storage services or Google Chrome's synced storage API (\texttt{chrome.storage.sync}), which would allow clients to synchronize \sys{} data between different devices.\footnote{Unfortunately, we found that Chrome synced storage currently imposes a limit on the amount of stored data.}

-Note that all the above operations are performed asynchronously in the background, so the client does not observe any additional latency in loading the page.
+Note that all the above operations are performed asynchronously, in the background.
+Thus, the client does not experience any additional latency in loading the page.